Agriculture in the Classroom

 From the Farm: Virtual Field Trips

-To help continue the promotion of agriculture in Missouri classrooms during the COVID-19 pandemic, Missouri Farm Bureau has created a series titled “From the Farm: Virtual Field Trips.”
+Created to help continue the promotion of agriculture in Missouri classrooms during the COVID-19 pandemic, Missouri Farm Bureau developed a series titled “From the Farm: Virtual Field Trips.”
 This series of informational videos is perfect for Grade 4 through Grade 6 students but can be used in any classroom – virtual or in-person.

 Farm Safety